 If your family has a history of cancer, talk to your doctor about getting tested for a BRCA mutation.
 If you have an inherited BRCA mutation, you could be at an increased risk of developing certain types of cancers, including breast, ovarian, prostate, and pancreatic cancer.
-Although BRCA mutations are more commonly associated with breast and ovarian cancer, it’s important to note that men are also impacted by BRCA mutations.
+Although BRCA mutations are more commonly associated with female breast and ovarian cancers, it’s important to note that men are also impacted by BRCA mutations.
 They should talk to their doctor and assess their own risk of developing cancer and the risk of passing a mutation along to their children.

 Knowing your BRCA status empowers you and your doctor to approach treatment differently.
 Some therapies work differently depending on whether or not you have a BRCA mutation.
-This is why finding out you have a BRCA mutation earlier can help your doctor determine what treatment options are right for you.
+This is why finding out if you have a BRCA mutation earlier can help your doctor determine what treatment options are right for you.
 It can also help inform others in your family about their own cancer risk.Reasons to Get BRCA Tested

 Knowing your BRCA status will let you know if you’re at an increased risk of developing certain cancers.
 From there, you and your doctor can screen for cancer more frequently or decide to take preventive action.
 Finding out that you have a BRCA mutation can also prompt other family members to get tested to see if they are at risk.When BRCA Testing Can Help

-This type of testing uses DNA to identify inherited BRCA mutations.
+This type of testing uses DNA to identify inherited (germline) BRCA mutations.
 If you find out you have a BRCA mutation with a tumor test, you may receive a blood or saliva test to see if it is inherited or not.
 This is important to determine your family’s cancer risk and your treatment options.